raspberrypilearning/flower-generator/en/step_6.md

 --- task ---

-When there is an image on the Stage that you like, right-click it and then click on **save picture of stage**
+When there is an image on the Stage that you like, right-click it and then click on **save image as**

-**Note:** on some computers, you need to hold down the <kbd>shift</kbd> key while you right-click.
+**Note:** on some computers or browsers the options may be different.

 ![screenshot](images/flower-save-stage.png)